sinia/miniconda-installer/README.md

-# A collection deployment scripts
+# Easy miniconda installer script

-* miniconda-installer.sh
+## miniconda-installer.sh
-Script meant to automate installation of miniconda package.
-The script downloads the package from https://repo.continuum.io/miniconda/, checks md5sum and then installs it in users home directory
+Script meant to automate installation of Miniconda package.
+It can be used on linux desktops or doing unattended server deployments.

+The script downloads the package from https://repo.continuum.io/miniconda/, checks md5sum and then installs it in users home directory.

-This script installs 64bit Linux version (Linux-x86_64) of miniconda.
+This script installs 64bit Linux version (Linux-x86_64) of Miniconda.
 For anyone interested in a different version (32bit etc) could easily modify this script (variables "FILE" and "MD5_EXP").
+In the future it could be possible to change this via command variable.

+If you feel that there are issues/bugs or that functionality could be improved, feel free to contribute.

 Usage:
     bash miniconda-install.sh [-d] [-u] [-e]